 Christmas Eve Box Fillers to ‘Do’ and Keep

-A Christmas DVD – From Arthur Christmas to the Santa Clause there are so many films to snuggle up in front of.
-Check out our Christmas Film suggestions.
+A Christmas DVD – From Arthur Christmas to the Santa Clause there are so many films* to snuggle up in front of at Christmas time.

 A Christmas Story Book – There’s nothing quite like Christmas Eve story time.
-Keep it traditional with something like the Night Before Christmas or choose a Christmassy version of their favourites.
-My 2-year-old little girl loves the Pip and Posy books by Alex Sheffler so we’ll be reading The Christmas Tree which you can get here.*
+Keep it traditional with something like the Night Before Christmas or choose a more modern tale.
+We love Cutie Sue and The Christmas Miracle* – it’s a magical read with lots of giggles and good vibes.

 A Craft, Make or Bake – For older children a craft activity can be a great way to break up the evening between Christmas TV.
-We’ve got some Christmas treat suggestions you can make together.
+These paint your own Christmas figures* are a cute idea.

 A Baby Rattle, Teether or Comforter – Include the smallest members of the family in the magic with a festive toy.
 This Rattle* is adorable.

 A Bauble for the Tree – A personalised 1st Christmas bauble makes a lovely keepsake for a newborn or you could opt for a family bauble marked with the year and start a Christmas tradition.
-This 1st Christmas embroidered gingerbread man decoration is cute or how about a set of Mama, Dada and Baby Polar Bear baubles?
+These personalised baubles* are adorable, or how about this ‘First Christmas as Mummy & Daddy’ bauble*?